AnthisCareerAcademy/AM-2024-Matching-Game/README.md

 ## TODO:

-- [X] Figure out who is our leader -- Day
+- [X] Figure out who is our leader -- Day (McKinstry is Project Manager)

 - [ ] Task: make a memory game in pygame (due Monday)
   - [ ] Select from multiple image sets